rahuls98/tap-search-rs/README.md

 # tap-search-rs
-TapSearch takes in multiple paragraphs and give the top occurrences of a given word in those paragraphs Try it out here - https://tap-search-rs.herokuapp.com/
+TapSearch takes in multiple paragraphs and give the top occurrences of a given word in those paragraphs.

+Try it out here - https://tap-search-rs.herokuapp.com/

 ### Instructions